 Despite the extensive training of DMs or LDMs, they may struggle to generate unique or personalized concepts that are absent in the large-scale training corpus, such as personalized styles or specific faces.
 There has been a growing trend towards developing personalization methods in text-to-image diffusion models, including seminal works such as Textural Inversion \cite{gal2023an}, DreamBooth \cite{ruiz2022dreambooth}, and LoRA on SD \cite{hu2021lora,lora-sd}, along with recent proposals like Domain Tuning \cite{gal2023designing}, SVDiff \cite{han2023svdiff}, InstantBooth \cite{shi2023instantbooth}, and Perfusion \cite{tewel2023key}.
 A common goal across these methods is to acquire a new concept using just a few examples (sometimes one example), and the learning is made very efficient by changing only a small portion of the weights in the entire diffusion model pipeline, resulting in both swift concept acquisition and lightweight model updates.

 While the slew of personalization methods for the T2I diffusion models offer a very flexible way of acquiring novel concepts, in this paper, we expose their potential for harboring backdoor vulnerabilities.
-More specifically, by exploiting the personalization methods that leverage Textual Inversion \cite{gal2023an} and DreamBooth \cite{ruiz2022dreambooth} algorithms, we unveil a zero-day backdoor vulnerability prevalent in T2I diffusion models.
+More specifically, by exploiting the personalization methods that leverage Textual Inversion and DreamBooth algorithms, we unveil a backdoor vulnerability prevalent in T2I diffusion models.
 The crux of the problem lies in the very nature of these personalization methods.
 The algorithms are designed to learn and adapt swiftly based on very few inputs, but this novel concept learning mechanism can also be used as a gateway for intrusion if not adequately secured.
 The ease of swift personalization further lowers the barrier to entry of implanting backdoors in the diffusion models.
 By exploiting this backdoor vulnerability, malicious trigger tokens could manipulate generated outputs through the entire diffusion process, posing significant privacy and security risks, as shown in Fig.~\ref{fig:teaser}.

-Traditional backdoor attacks on various deep neural networks (DNNs), T2I models included, would require the adversary to have access to the full training pipeline and significant amount of poisoned training data to be able to implant any trigger in the network.
+Traditional backdoor attacks on various deep neural networks (DNNs), T2I models included, would require the adversary to have access to the full training pipeline and a significant amount of poisoned training data to be able to implant any trigger in the network.
 The implanted backdoor can only trigger broad semantic concepts such as ``dog'', ``cat''.
-As a comparison, our proposed backdoor attack, exploiting the personalization procedure in the T2I diffusion models, can obtain very tailored (targeting object instance, as opposed to a broad semantic category), highly efficient (minutes to implant) backdoor attack with very low barrier to entry (only a few or even one image).
+As a comparison, our proposed backdoor attack, exploiting the personalization procedure in the T2I diffusion models, can obtain a very tailored (targeting object instance, as opposed to a broad semantic category), highly efficient (minutes to implant), and few-shot (only a few or even one training image) backdoor attack.
 Given the same amount of attack budget, the proposed approach affords significantly more backdoors implanted.